-The care, custody and control exclusion appears in virtually all general liability and commercial auto liability policies.
+The care, custody or control exclusion appears in virtually all general liability and commercial auto policies.
 It eliminates coverage for damage to property that belongs to someone else but has been entrusted to you for some purpose.

-The person who has possession of the property is referred to as the bailee, while the owner is the bailor.
+Care, custody or control exclusions are often relevant to bailed property, meaning property held by one person but owned by someone else.
+The person in possession of the property is referred to as the bailee while the owner is the bailor.
 A bailment does not involve a transfer of ownership.
-The bailee does not obtain title to the property, so he or she must return it to the owner when the bailment ends.
+The bailee must return the property to its rightful owner when the bailment ends.

-- You own a restaurant that provides a coat check service for customers.
+- You own a restaurant that provides valet parking for customers' autos.

-- You have leased a copy machine from an office supply store to use in your accounting business.
+- You have leased a combine harvester to use in your farming business.

 - You own an auto body shop.
-Your business has customers' vehicles in its possession so your employees can make repairs on them.
+Your business has temporary possession of customers' vehicles for the purpose of repairing them.